-- Favorite Pleasure Genre: Historical Fiction and Metaphysics
+- Favorite Pleasure Genres: Historical Fiction and YA/Children’s Novels

 - Three Favorite Presidents: 1.
 Abraham Lincoln, hands down.
 2. Barack Obama 3.
 Teddy Roosevelt

-- Hobbies: Teaching Panda new tricks, reading, writing, poetry, sewing, gardening, playing the Sims, coloring, hiking, rollerblading, and making candles.
+- Hobbies: Teaching Panda new tricks, reading, writing, poetry, sewing, gardening, playing the Sims 4, coloring, hiking, rollerblading, and making candles.

 While I was attending college in good ole’ Muncie, Indiana, I hosted, served, and tended the bar to pay the bills.
 And I was really good at it!
 I therefore decided to change my major (again, I had just switched from English to Psychology) to Hospitality and Food Management.
 I thought I’d stick to what I knew I was good at so that I could quit racking up debt with Ball State University.

 Out in the real world and post-graduation, I worked with Marriott for a few years as a restaurant supervisor and, eventually, manager.
 I also worked at a few stand-alone, independently owned restaurants and for one brief movement at an animal hospital that introduced me to dog training, a new hobby of mine.
 Life has taken me all the way from living and working in Downtown Chicago, to Orlando, Florida, and now Southern California.
 I also lived in Arkansas!

 Wanting to take control of my life and sick of being a glorified babysitter, working holidays, and working all the hours in the world unable to see my family during important moments, I turned inward and asked myself, “What do you love to do?”
 I loved to serve people in restaurants but the work wasn’t resonating with me anymore.